Worklytics/psoxy/docs/troubleshooting.md

 ## General Tips

-### Build problems with Java 19 (specifically, openjdk 19.0.1)
+### Build problems with Java 19 (specifically, openjdk 19)

-If you are using openjdk 19.0.1, you may run into problems with the build.
+If you are using openjdk 19.0.1 or 19.0.2, you may run into problems with the build.
 We suggest you downgrade to some java 17 (which is Long-Term Support edition) and use that.

 On Mac, steps would be: